flugg/laravel-responder/README.md

 ## Creating Responses

 The package has a `Responder` service class, which has a `success` and `error` method to build success- and error responses respectively.
-To begin creating responses, pick one of the options below:
+To use the service and begin creating responses, pick one of the options below:

 #### Option 1: Inject `Responder` Service